snowplow-archive/snowplow.github.com/_posts/2017-04-20-snowplow-r88-angkor-wat-released.md

 To solve this problem across pipeline runs we're using [Amazon DynamoDB][amazon-dynamodb] storage, which allows us to keep track of which events we have processed across multiple runs; essentially we maintain an "event manifest" in DynamoDB with just some essential information about each event:

+* Event id - used to identify event
+* Event fingerprint - used in conjunction with event id to identify natural duplicates
+* ETL timestamp - used to check if previous Hadoop Shred was aborted and event is being reprocessed
+* Time to live - timestamp allowing DynamoDB automatically clean-up stale objects (set to `etl_tstamp` plus 180 days)

 ![duplicate-storage-screenshot-img]

-The mechanics of this process are relatively simple and fast - you can find more technical information on the dedicated [wiki page][shs-wiki].
+The mechanics of the manifest set-and-check are relatively simple - you can find more technical information on the dedicated [wiki page][shs-wiki].

 It's important to note that, unlike previous in-batch deduplication logic, this new functionality needs to be explicitly enabled.